 How long do I have to carry an SR-22?

-Don’t cancel an SR-22 before your filing period is up or your state may penalize you.
+Don’t cancel an SR-22 before your filing period is up.
+If you cancel before the filing period ends, your state may penalize you.
 If insurance associated with an SR-22 is removed or canceled, the insurer must file an SR-26 that informs the state of the cancellation.

 The state can then take actions against you that typically include the loss of your driver’s license and/or vehicle registration.